MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Compliance.FileFormatBallotDisplayedOnFirstBoot

 Indicates whether the Office File Format choice dialog box was shown to the user on first/second boot of Word, Excel, PowerPoint on Win32.
-Tracks whether the FileFormat Ballot dialog box is displayed - event is sent at the first/second boot of Word, Excel or PPT Win32.
+Tracks whether the FileFormat Ballot dialog box is displayed - event is sent at the first/second boot of Word, Excel, or PPT Win32.

 The following fields are collected.